arduino/docs-content/content/hardware/08.edu/carriers/din-simul8/tutorials/getting-started/getting-started-din-simul8.md

 title: 'Getting Started with DIN Simul8'
 difficulty: beginner
 description: 'This short guide helps you connecting the board to a PLC of the Opta® family and test some basic functionality.'
-tags: [Simul8, DIN, Prototyping]
+tags:
+  - Simul8
-hardware: - Arduino® DIN Simul8
+  - DIN
+  - Prototyping
+hardware:
+  - hardware/08.edu/carriers/din-simul8
+software:
-software: - IDE 2.x
+  - ide-v2
 ---

 ![The board.](assets/title.png)